Writers Tool Kit: 7 free online tools to get you started

 Tool 7: Listen to your own words: Text to speech tools

 When you read your own writing aloud, you’re not actually reading the words on the page.
-You know what you want to say and you’re reading what’s in your head and not on paper.
-Natural Reader is a website has a tool that reads your copy back to you.
+You know what you want to say, and you’re reading what’s in your head and not on paper.
+Natural Reader is a website with a tool that reads your copy back to you.
 This amazing text to speech tool is free and lets you change read back speeds and accents.
 Microsoft Word also has an extension you can add to your toolbar, but the voice is a bit robotic.

 Pretty simple.
 These tools make my day more efficient and writing more enjoyable.